Advising Help in Languages, Literature, and Composition

 Taught by someone who used to HATE grammar, students examine real sentences, apply rules to real-life errors and explore how to use (and even intentionally break) rules to strengthen their writing.
 Two papers are required (three and five pages). **Often offered online in summer and during regular semesters.

-ENGL 275: Masterpieces of World Literature - Kusch
+ENGL U275: Masterpieces of World Literature - Murphy

-ENGL 279: Survey of American Literature I - O'Brien
+ENGL U279: Survey of American Literature I/American Literature for Teachers, to 1865 - O'Brien

 Survey of literature from before America became a nation through the Civil War.

-ENGL 280: Survey of American Literature II - Kusch
+ENGL U280/ENGLU380: Survey of American Literature II/American Literature for Teachers, 1865-present - Kusch

 American literature has always been multicultural.
 Our survey of short stories, poetry, plays, novels and essays from 1865 to the present demonstrates how the most important writing engages challenges of diversity in terms of race, gender, class, ethnicity, sexuality and American national identity itself.
 In our course, we explore the definition of America as it transitions from a young country reeling from the trauma of civil war to today's global, economic, cultural and military superpower.
 We start reading American literature from a time when the world was not sure that America could produce anything called "literature" and witness the development of some of the most important international authors of the 20th century including many Nobel laureates.
 Texts include many selections from the Heath Anthology of American Literature, Concise Edition and Huckleberry Finn.
 NOTE: This is a great course for education majors in English or language arts who would like college-level instruction in many of the most commonly taught authors of American literature.

-ENGL 289: Survey of British Literature I, Beginnings to 1800 - Williams
+ENGL U289: Survey of British Literature I, Beginnings to 1800 - Williams

 This course's reading list is filled with larger-than-life figures who travel to distant lands, seek fame and fortune, fall in and out of passionate love, betray others, find themselves betrayed and attempt to define who they are by what they are able to accomplish.
 Texts include Beowulf, Sir Gawain and the Green Knight, Othello, Paradise Lost and Gulliver's Travels.

-ENGL 290: Survey of British Literature II - Murphy
+ENGL U290: Survey of British Literature II - Murphy

-In this course studnets will read poetry, fiction, drama and essays by African Americans from the colonial period to the present.
-Among the major works we will consider are poems and stories by Paul Laurence Dunbar, excerpts from Richard Wright's Native Son, Sula by Toni Morrison and more.
-SEGL 291/391 will be offered concurrently.
-At the 300-level, this course counts for the cultural difference and diversity requirement for English majors.
+In this course, students will read poetry, fiction, drama and essays by African Americans from the colonial period to the present.
+Among the major works, we will consider are poems and stories by Paul Laurence Dunbar, excerpts from Richard Wright's Native Son, Sula by Toni Morrison and more.
+Taken at the 300-level, this course counts for the cultural difference and diversity requirement for English majors.
 Both levels count for the minority literature requirement for education majors.